 In 1985, he joined the UCLA electrical engineering faculty, and in 1991, he co-founded semiconductor company Broadcom with his former student, Henry Nicholas.
 The company became publicly traded in 1998.

-He is a Fellow of the Institute of Electrical and Electronics Engineers, and the American Academy of Arts and Sciences; and a member of the National Academy of Engineering.
+He is a fellow of the Institute of Electrical and Electronics Engineers, the American Academy of Arts and Sciences and the National Academy of Inventors; and a member of the National Academy of Engineering.

 With his wife, Susan, Samueli owns the Anaheim Ducks professional hockey team and is a well-known philanthropist.
 The Samueli Foundation supports a wide range of innovative, entrepreneurial and sustainable causes, including at-risk children, foster youth and other underserved populations locally and abroad.